Dogra Art Museum, Jammu: History

 In its initial days it was known as the Ajaib Ghar, an Urdu term for the word "Museum" (Urdu used to be the court language then) and was housed in a mini hall having some collection of arms and old photographs where now the Assembly hall has been erected within New Secretariat, Jammu.
 It was the first step towards setting up of a museum in the erstwhile Princely State of Kashmir and Jammu.

 After the states' accession with the Union of India, a committee – in the year 1954 – was organized under the president-ship of Shri Bakshi Ghulam Mohammad, the then Prime Minister of Jammu and Kashmir, Shri Ghulam Mohammed Sadiq, Education Minister, Shri G.L.Dogra, Finance Minister, Master Sansar Chand Baru famous Artist and Prof.R.N.Shastri (now Padamshri) were the members of the committee.
 Some space in the Gandhi Bhawan Hall adjacent to New Secretariat was allotted to this committee for housing and display of artifacts.

 The Museum was inaugurated by the first president of India Dr. Rajendra Prasad on 18 April 1954 at the Gandhi Bhawan, Jammu as the Dogra Art Gallery.
 It was upgraded to a full-fledged museum and shifted to, its present building, the Mubarak Mandi Complex, Jammu.
 Master Sansar Chand Baru was appointed its first Curator (Head).

 Collections

 The museum has a collection of 7216 objects of historical and cultural importance.
 Among the collections are the Rasmanjari series of the famed Basohli miniature paintings and some rare manuscripts like the beautifully illustrated Shahnama and Sikandernama in Persian.

 Terracotta heads from Akhnoor, Sculptures, numismatics, manuscripts, Dogra costumes, jewellery, arms and armours, metal objects and artifacts related to Decorative arts.
 The intricately decorated marble jharokhas with inlaid work of semi precious stones in the marble hall further embellishes the charisma of the museum collection.
 However, what the museum is known all over for is the Pahari miniature paintings from Basholi.

-A gold plated bow belonging to Mughal emperor Shah Jehan and a stone plate with inscriptions in Takri Script are among some of the most prized possessions of the museum.
+A gold plated bow belonging to Shah Jehan and a stone plate with inscriptions in Takri Script are among some of the most prized possessions of the museum.